-Programmable (HiFlex) Crystal Oscillator XO series incorporates a miniature AT-cut crystal resonator and highly flexible oscillator IC into standard 7.0 x 5.0 mm and 5.0 x 3.2 mm ceramic packages.
+Programmable (HiFlex) Crystal Oscillator XO series incorporates a miniature AT-cut crystal resonator and highly flexible oscillator IC into standard 7.0 x 5.0 mm and 5.0 x 3.2, 3.2x2.5, and 2.5x2.0 mm ceramic packages.

-Combining high performance and flexibility, Diodes Incorporated HiFlex Clock Generators provide high frequency outputs with jitter performance as low as 0.4ps (RMS).
-Not only are Diodes Incorporated HiFlex clocks perfect for networking and telecom applications, but they are also great for applications that demand high performance clock generators.
+Combining high performance and flexibility, Diodes Incorporated HiFlex Crystal Oscillator families provide high frequency outputs with jitter performance as low as 0.3ps (RMS).
+Not only are Diodes Incorporated HiFlex clocks perfect for networking and telecom applications, but they are also great for applications that demand high performance clock sources.

 Parameter used to define the maximum deviation of the actual frequency from the specified nominal frequency over changes in operating conditions.
 Oscillator stability is usually rated as inclusive of temperature, load, initial calibration, supply, and aging effects.

 Not all obsolete parts will have a direct replacement.
 However, we recommended that you contact your regional sales office.